0xcrypto/blankstate/readme.txt

 = Does this theme support any plugins? =

-Blank State includes support for Infinite Scroll in Jetpack.
+Noko includes support for Infinite Scroll in Jetpack.

 == Changelog ==